Arnold Wesker: Early life

-Wesker was born in Stepney, London, in 1932, the son of Leah (née Cecile Leah Perlmutter), a cook, and Joseph Wesker, a tailor's machinist and active communist.

-Arnold Wesker was delivered by Samuel Sacks, father of neurologist Oliver Sacks.
+Wesker was born in Stepney, London, in 1932, and grew up in Spitalfields, the son of Leah (née Cecile Leah Perlmutter), a cook, and Joseph Wesker, a tailor's machinist and active communist.
+The doctor in attendance at his birth was Samuel Sacks, the father of neurologist Oliver Sacks.

-He attended a Jewish Infants School in Whitechapel.
-His education was then fragmented during World War II.
+Wesker attended a Jewish infants' school in Whitechapel.
+His education was then fragmented during the Second World War.
 He was briefly evacuated to Ely, Cambridgeshire, before returning to London where he attended Dean Street School during the Blitz.
-He then returned to live with his parents who had moved to a council flat in Hackney, East London, where he attended Northwold Road School.
+He then returned to live with his parents who had moved to a council flat in Hackney, east London, where he attended Northwold Road School.
 He then attended Upton House Central School, Hackney, from 1943.
-This was a school where emphasis was placed on teaching office skills, including typing, to bright boys who however had not been selected for grammar school places.
+This was a school where emphasis was placed on teaching office skills, including typing, to bright boys who had not been selected for grammar school places.
 He was then evacuated again to Llantrisant, South Wales.